yogurt-foundation/yogurt-css-documentation/docs/layouts/visibility.md

 ## Visibility

-Utilities for manipulating the visibility of an element.
+Utility for show or hide without affecting the layout of the document.

 ### Class